WestDRI/autumnschool22/content/python-menu.md

 ---

 This introductory course will walk you through the basics of programming in Python.
-We will cover the main language features -- variables and data types, conditionals, lists, for/while loops, list comprehensions, dictionaries, writing functions -- as well as working with external libraries such as numpy (mathematical arrays), pandas (data frames), and matplotlib (basic plotting).
+We will cover the main language
+features: variables and data types, conditionals, lists, for/while loops, list comprehensions, dictionaries, and writing functions.

 Note that this course is a prerequisite for our more advanced Python courses later in the year.